 When I was in 6th grade, there was a group of girls who I went to school with.
 We were best friends.
-We would go to each others houses, go hang out at the cool-go-to shopping center, we knew about one another’s love for Justin Bieber and the Jonas Brothers.
-What else would we need???
+We would go to each other’s houses, spend time at the cool-go-to shopping center, and I could even tell you which Jonas Brother we would each be marrying someday.
 At the time, I knew for a darn fact that we were truly BFF’s (Best Friends FOREVER, emphasis on the forever).

-Well, one Monday morning I got to school so excited to see my girls after not seeing them after a dreaded seventy-two hours.
+On Monday morning I got to school so excited to see my friends after a dreaded seventy-two hours apart.
 My three amigas, my ride or dies, my number ones, all arrived at school together after a school-night sleepover.
 They walked right by me in the hallway without even a nod of acknowledgment.
 How did I know they were together the night before?
 They all looked prettier than usual because they all had elegant and cool pink ribbons in their hair.
 My heart dropped to my feet, and there were three reasons I felt crushed: 1.
-They knew I always wanted to have a school night sleepover!!!
-That was my idea.
+They knew I always wanted to have a school night sleepover!
 2. It hit me that our squad of four became a squad of three in less than one weekend.
-3. Everyone else at school would know that I was no longer in the bunch because I didn’t come to class with a cool pink ribbon in my hair.
+3. Everyone else at school would know that I was no longer in the bunch because I didn’t go to class with a cool pink ribbon in my hair.

 I graduated high school excited to meet new friends and to break out of my hometown bubble.
-The Lord is soo good y’all.
-In the midst of all the crazy that is your first year of college the Lord granted me something way better than a BFF, he provided me with accountability.
+In the midst of all the crazy that is your first year of college, the Lord granted me something way better than a BFF, he provided me with accountability.
 It didn’t happen all at once, I didn’t arrive at school and have instant friends.
 But over time I have grown to know my girlfriends in a way, I never had before.
-We were building friendships backed by our faith in a way that would equip us to know more than our love for Justin Bieber (yes, the love is still there though).
+We were building friendships backed by our faith in a way that would equip us to know more about each other than our love for the Jonas Brothers.
 We were encouraging each other to pursue healthy relationships with Christ.

-This blog post is very story based, but I tell you all this because as a middle schooler, high schooler, and even for a brief amount of time in my early college months, I would get so frustrated with myself in my friendships.
+I tell you all this because as a middle schooler, high schooler, and even for a brief amount of time in my early college months, I would get so frustrated with myself in my friendships.
 There is a difference between having a group of friends and having a community.
-Community is encouraging one another to actually go to the Bible study you have been talking about going to or with my friends to actually go for a run and stop eating french fries for dinner (oops).
-But were reminding each other to do more than just read the Bible but memorize it and setting the goals to get there, its late night talks about how the Lord is working and how life is hard but the Lord is good.
+Community is encouraging one another to actually go to the Bible study you have been talking about going to or to actually go for a run and stop eating french fries for dinner (oops).
+But in my community, we do more than simply remind each other to read the Bible.
+We encourage each other to memorize it and set goals to get there, it’s late night conversations about how the Lord is working and how life is hard but the Lord is good.
 But, then there is accountability.
 Which for me has looked like confessing my sins and then asking my girlfriends to pray for me and help me through it and then actually having them call me out when they know I need some tough love.

 You are loved, known, and wanted.